Richardaeld/cola-vending-machine/README.md

     + Requires:
         + ---
     + Returns:
-        + All users that are not of admin status
+        + All users that are not of admin status in object
         + user:
             + id
             + name